Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Results and discussion

 \section{Results and discussion}

-The fitting procedure described in Sect.\,\ref{Sec::TheInference} was implemented using the considered data set on \GCR protons of Sect.\,\ref{Sec::TheData}.
-We found that the agreement between data and best fit model was in general very good for all the data sets.
+Here we present the results of the fitting procedure described in Sect.\,\ref{Sec::TheInference} and implemented using the considered data set on \GCR protons of Sect.\,\ref{Sec::TheData}.
+We found that the agreement between best-fit model and the measurements on the fluxes of \GCR protons was in general very good for all the data sets and over the whole rigidity range.
 In Fig.\,\ref{bestflux} the best-fit models for the proton fluxes are shown as colored lines for some selected epochs, along with the \GCR proton LIS.
-The calculations are compared with the corresponding data from experiments PAMELA and AMS-02.
+The calculations are compared with the data from experiments PAMELA and AMS-02 at the corresponding epochs.
+The long-dashed line represents the proton LIS model used in this work and presented in Sect.\,\ref{Sec::ProtonLIS}.